JohnReedLOL/scala-trace-debug/README.md

 ^ The left side in parens is the name of a variable.
 The right side (after ->) is the contents. ^

-^ No overhead of getting a full stack trace incurred by `Log.find`. ^

 ____________________________________________________________________________________________________________________

 ### Getting started: